Tight Planar Contact Manifolds with Vanishing Heegaard Floer Contact Invariants: Background

 The image of boundary $\partial S \times \{0\}$ is a fibered link in $M$, and is called the \textit{binding} of the open book decomposition.
 By abuse of notation, we call the boundary of the surface $S$ the binding as well.

-Given a contact structure $\xi$ on $M$ we say open book decomposition $(S,\phi)$ \textit{supports} $\xi$ if $\xi$ is isotopic to a contact structure with a defining $1$-form $\alpha$ such that: \begin{itemize} \item $\alpha > 0$ on the binding $\partial S$. \item $d\alpha$ is a positive area form on each page $S \times \{t\}$ of the open book decomposition. \end{itemize} In the supported contact structure, the binding becomes a transverse link.
-Every open book supports a unique contact structure, and every contact structure has a supporting open book.
-The following foundational result of Giroux forms the bedrock of the interaction between open book decompositions and contact geometry.
+Given a $3$-manifold $M$, an \textit{open book decomposition for $M$} is a diffeomorphism of $M$ with $M_{(S,\phi)}$, for some $(S,\phi)$.
+Given a contact structure $\xi$ on $M$ we say that the open book decomposition $(S,\phi)$ \textit{supports} $\xi$ if $\xi$ is isotopic to a contact structure with a defining $1$-form $\alpha$ such that: \begin{itemize} \item $\alpha > 0$ on the binding $\partial S$. \item $d\alpha$ is a positive area form on the interior of each page $S \times \{t\}$ of the open book decomposition. \end{itemize} In the supported contact structure, the binding becomes a transverse link.
+Every open book supports a unique contact structure up to isotopy, and every contact structure has a supporting open book.
+The following foundational result of Giroux stated in~\cite{Giroux_Correspondence} forms the bedrock of the interaction between open book decompositions and contact geometry.

 \begin{theorem}[Giroux \cite{Giroux_Correspondence}] Let $M$ be a closed oriented 3-manifold.
-Then there is a one-to-one correspondence between oriented contact structures on $M$ up to isotopy and open book decompositions of $M$ up to \textit{positive (de)stabilization}, \textit{ie.\ }plumbing the page with an annulus and adding a positive Dehn twist to the monodromy along the core of the annulus, and the reverse process. \end{theorem}
+Then there is a one-to-one correspondence between oriented contact structures on $M$ up to contactomorphism and open book decompositions of $M$ up to \textit{positive (de)stabilization}, \textit{ie.\ }plumbing the page with an annulus and adding a positive Dehn twist to the monodromy along the core of the annulus, and the reverse process. \end{theorem}

+\begin{remark} Giroux actually defined open books on a manifold $M$ by embedded fibered knots that are null-homologous.
+This gives an abstract open book by considered the compactification of the fibers of the fibration, along with the induced monodromy.
+In this setting, Giroux proved that the correspondence was up to isotopy of contact structures on $M$. \end{remark}

 Given a contact manifold $(M,\xi)$, we define its \textit{support genus} to be the minimum of the genus $g(S)$ over all open book decompositions $(S,\phi)$ supporting $(M,\xi)$.
 A contact structure is \textit{planar} if its support genus is zero.
 The following result of Etnyre describes the support genus of overtwisted contact structures.